 4) Pigmy Rattlesnake

 The smaller pigmy rattlesnake may be small, but it is still venomous.
-They are considered rare in Alabama, so sightings are sparse, but they have been found in the state’s southernmost counties.
+They are rare in Alabama, so sightings are sparse, but they have been found in the state’s southernmost counties.
 Pigmy rattlesnakes, sometimes called “ground rattlers,” prefer life on the ground, and if you came across one all curled up, they would be about the size of a large pine cone.
 They are 1 ½ -2 feet long and have a small rattle at the tip of their tail.
 There are three subspecies of pigmy rattlesnakes that live in Alabama:

 - Carolina pigmy rattlesnake: light gray base color with dark brown spots and reddish markings.
 Found in the northern third of Alabama.